Maghwyn/blender_directional_spritesheets/unity_scripts/README.md

 This script streamlines the process of creating animations from spritesheets in Unity.
 The primary goal is to save time and effort by automating the animation creation for a collection of spritesheets.

 So instead of dragging and dropping each animations to the scene, renaming them and changing their location for the .anim that was created yadayada.
-Instead the only thing you need to do is edit some properties, open the context menu and click on the function name, and voila.
+With this script, the only thing you need to do is edit some properties, open the context menu and click on the function name, and voila.

 ## Running the script